-It is Mexico’s largest island in the Caribbean Sea, and Cozumel adds its own little charm to give you a unique experience that blends the Mexican identity with a Caribbean flavor.
+As Mexico’s largest island in the Caribbean Sea, Cozumel has its own charm to give you a unique experience that blends Mexican identity with Caribbean flavor.

-Well, like most Caribbean islands, Cozumel has no shortage of palm-lined white sandy beaches and turquoise waters.
-But Cozumel Island is much more than that.
-It offers a well-rounded destination that can keep you busy and entertained for weeks.
+Like most Caribbean islands, Cozumel has no shortage of palm-lined white-sand beaches and turquoise waters.
+But Cozumel is much more than that; it offers a well-rounded destination that can keep you busy and entertained for weeks.

 Cozumel, Mexico.
 Iguana